-Recommended moves: Quick Attack (Fast) / Body Slam or Weather Ball (Charged)
+Recommended moves: Quick Attack (Fast), Body Slam (Charged), Weather Ball (Charged)

-Vulpix is an excellent choice for tackling both grass-type Pokémon and ice-types, like Seel and Snover.
+Vulpix and Shadow Vulpix are by far the best fire-types in this meta, making them an excellent choice for tackling both grass-type Pokémon and ice-types, like Seel and Snover.

-To do this, you'll want to ensure your Vulpix at least knows Quick Attack as it's Fast move and Weather Balls, which will transform itself in a fire-type attack, as it's Charged move.
+To do this, you'll want to ensure your Vulpix at least knows Quick Attack as its Fast move and Weather Ball as a fire-type Charged move.

 Weather Ball will obviously cause a substantial amount of fire-type damage, while Quick Attack will help you wear down your opponents.

-Recommended moves: Confusion (Fast) / Psychic or Psyshock (Charged)
+Recommended moves: Confusion (Fast), Psychic (Charged), Psyshock (Charged)

-These psychic-type moves will help you deal with any troublesome poison-type, like Oddish, which your opponents will send your way and help you defeat other Pokémon which are weak to psychic-types, such as Tepig.
+This will help you deal with any troublesome poison-types, like Oddish and Bulbasaur,along with Pokémon that are weak to psychic-types, such as Tepig.

 Since Slowpoke is part water-type, it will also enjoy a strong resistance against fire-type Pokémon even though you'll most likely be playing it with a full psychic-moveset.
 This means you can use it to take care of any troublesome fire-type which comes your way.

-Recommended moves: Bubble or Spark (Fast) / Bubble Beam or Thunderbolt (Charged)
+Recommended moves: Spark (Fast), Bubble Beam (Charged), Thunderbolt (Charged)